-Preliminary findings shall be presented at the initial meeting with the APPS Committee.
-The Executive Director of Student Affairs shall objectively present his/her findings to the Committee.
-The accused student(s) shall meet with the Committee and be informed of the allegations and afforded an opportunity to defend him/herself.
-Although the hearing's purpose is exploratory and fact finding, the accused student does have the right to solicit advice and to offer witnesses to support his/her position.
+Findings of the investigation shall be presented by the ad hoc committee to the APPS Committee at the hearing.
+The accused student(s) shall meet with the APPS Committee and be informed of the allegations and afforded an opportunity to defend him/herself.
+Although the hearing's purpose is fact finding, the accused student does have the right to solicit advice and to offer witnesses to support his/her position.